the-foreign-architect/frontend-gridsome/content/blog/architecture-profession-issues.md

 ---
-title: "The pain of being an architect: issues with architecture as a profession"
+title: "The pains of being an architect: issues with architecture as a profession"
 date: 2020-01-27 09:01:30
 tags:
   - Misc